 The County Budget sets forth the foundation for major Board policy actions and provides a fiscal "road map" for the direction of County government to follow, now and in the future.
 As such, the County Budget represents the single most important document that is prepared, reviewed and approved on an annual basis.
-It is the document that reflects the County's fiscal commitment to the Strategic Plan, its goals and objectives.
+It is the document that reflects the County's fiscal commitment to the Strategic Plan, its goals and objectives through programs and services.